DanielLimWeiEn/odin-rock-paper-scissors/README.md

 # Rock Paper Scissors
-A simple browser console based rock-paper-scissors game.
+A simple browser browser based rock-paper-scissors game.

 ## Description
 This is a simple implementation of rock paper scissors.
-For the moment, the game is going to be browser console based and we are just going to be playing the game from the browser console.
+The game features a simple UI that allows users to play the game of Rock Paper Scissors against a computer.

 ## What I Will Learn
-Getting used to the git workflow, working with JavaScript in browsers and to code simple programs, working with HTML and CSS to structure and style webpages.
+Here are the things I will learn from this project:
+- Basic Git Workflow (cloning, add, commit, push)
+- Intermediate Git Workflow (branch, merge, branch working)
+- HTML and CSS
+- JavaScript in browsers
+- Document Object Model (DOM) Manipulation using JavaScript